jan1s/hw-bbb-audiocape/README.md

 First of all: This project is a clone of [CircuitCo Audio Cape][circuitco].

 It is not commercial in any form, just fun for me to play around.
-If you want and Audio Cape, go and get one of theirs.
+If you want an Audio Cape, go and get one of theirs.

 ## Hardware